N

 nervous maʔáʔ

-notice nanak̓nún̓t
+notice something nanak̓nún̓t

 neck n̓k̓mil̓ps